5 Great Alternatives to Making a New Year's Resolution

 Keep scrolling for five fabulous alternatives to making a resolution in 2018.

 One of our big problems with New Year's resolutions is that, more often than not, they are extremely self-focused.
 And while clearly we do believe in women empowering and bettering themselves to no end, we also think the changing year is a great time to turn one's focus outward.
 Whether it's helping a friend or family member in need, volunteering your time at a community center, or donating to a cause you care about, we think it's a nice idea to help others this New Year.

-Instead of resolving to work on one specific aspect of yourself or your life, it might be helpful and even a bit more productive to choose one word that sums up how you want to feel in 2017.
+Instead of resolving to work on one specific aspect of yourself or your life, it might be helpful—and even a bit more productive—to choose one word that sums up how you want to feel in 2018.
 Perhaps there's a single word that sums up everything you want to better about yourself, like "thoughtful" or "peaceful" or "helpful."
 It's nice to think that you would carry this word with you throughout the year and apply it to all your endeavors.

 Lastly, who says you need to change, anyway?!
-Perhaps you're just perfect the way you are: every flaw, every extra pound, every time you chose to sit on the couch and watch Friends instead of going to the gym.
+Perhaps you're just perfect the way you are: every flaw, every weakness, every time you chose to sit on the couch and watch Friends instead of going to the gym.
 Maybe these aren't things to be fixed but rather to be celebrated as unique aspects of your personality and life.
-Perhaps it's okay to leave the betterment plan for another time, instead focusing your attention on the things you like about yourself—just for now.
+Perhaps it's okay to leave the betterment plan for another time and instead focusing your attention on the things you like about yourself—just for now.

 What's your plan for this year's New Year's resolution?
 Tell us in the comments below!